 This basic poached whole chicken recipe is one of the most painless and rewarding things you can make in your kitchen and perfect for meal prep ingredients on lazy (Sun)days to make wholesome dinners, lunch, or snacks during the week.

 It promises a nutritious broth that can be used in various recipes, like hearty chicken or noodle soups, fall-of-the-bone tender meat that yields plenty of shredded or chopped chicken for salads or sandwiches.

 In general, I eat a very plant-rich diet.
-Yes, I am one of those who utterly loves her vegetables—it's the way I was raised.
-That doesn't mean that I don't eat meat on occasion, but it has to be worth it like a tender, succulent, flavorful, or as it is with this poached whole chicken, fall-off-the-bone worth it.
+Yes, I am one of those who utterly loves vegetables—it's the way I was raised.
+Of course, that doesn't mean that I don't eat meat on occasion, but it has to be worth it like a tender, succulent, flavorful, or as it is with this whole poached chicken, fall-off-the-bone worth it.

-It might sound silly, but I’m a bit nostalgic about this recipe.
-It still conjures the smell and taste of so many delicious soups and salads my mom would religiously make from it like Straciatella soup.
+I’m a bit nostalgic about this recipe.
+It still conjures the smell and taste of so many delicious soups and salads my mom would religiously make from it, like Straciatella soup.

 Very little is wasted here.
-For some in my family, the best part is nibbling the little marrow out of the soft and easy-to-chew cooked chicken bones—not a pretty sight but so good.
+The best part for some in my family is nibbling the little marrow out of the soft and easy-to-chew cooked chicken bones—not a pretty sight but so good.